fajar13k/belajar-membuat-frontend-web-untuk-pemula/README.md

    - The feature to edit a book
    - etc.

-Currently I've implemented from point 2 - 4, I'm still trying to complete the 1st additional task.
+I also implemented all the additional conditions trying to achieve the perfect score!